What is Apache Spark in Azure HDInsight

-The SparkContext connects to the Spark master and is responsible for converting an application to a directed graph (DAG) of individual tasks that get executed within an executor process on the worker nodes.
-Each application gets its own executor processes, which stay up for the duration of the whole application and run tasks in multiple threads.
+The SparkContext connects to the Spark master and is responsible for converting an application to a directed graph (DAG) of individual tasks.
+Tasks that get executed within an executor process on the worker nodes.
+Each application gets its own executor processes.
+Which stay up for the duration of the whole application and run tasks in multiple threads.

 Spark in HDInsight use cases